Lecturer: Historical use

-Historically in the UK, promotion to a senior lectureship reflected prowess in teaching or administration rather than research, and the position was much less likely to lead direct to promotion to professor.
+Historically in the UK, promotion to a senior lectureship reflected prowess in teaching or administration rather than research, and the position was much less likely to lead directly to promotion to professor.

 In contrast, promotion to senior lecturer nowadays is based on research achievements (for research-intensive universities), and is an integral part of the promotion path to a full chair.
 Promotion to reader (or principal lecturer in post-1992 universities) is sometimes still necessary before promotion to a full chair; however, some universities no longer make appointments at the level of reader (for instance, the University of Leeds and the University of Oxford).
 Senior lecturers and readers are sometimes paid on the same salary scale, although readers are recognized as more senior.

-Many open-ended lecturers in the UK have a doctorate (50.1% in 2009-2010) and often have postdoctoral research experience.
+Many open-ended lecturers in the UK have a doctorate (50.1% in 2009–2010) and often have postdoctoral research experience.
 In almost all fields, a doctorate is a prerequisite, although historically this was not the case.
 Some academic positions could have been held on the basis of research merit alone, without a higher degree.

 Current uses

 The new universities (that is universities that were until 1992 termed polytechnics) have a slightly different ranking naming scheme from the older universities.
 Many pre-1992 universities use the grades: lecturer (A), lecturer (B), senior lecturer, reader, professor.
 Meanwhile, post-1992 grades are normally: lecturer, senior lecturer, principal lecturer (management-focused) or reader (research-focused), professor.
 Much confusion surrounds the differing use of the "senior lecturer" title.
-A senior lecturer in a post-1992 university is equivalent to a pecturer (B) in a pre-1992 university, whereas a senior lecturer in a pre-1992 university is most often equivalent to a principal lecturer in a post-1992 university.
+A senior lecturer in a post-1992 university is equivalent to a lecturer (B) in a pre-1992 university, whereas a senior lecturer in a pre-1992 university is most often equivalent to a principal lecturer in a post-1992 university.

 According to the Times Higher Education, the University of Warwick decided in 2006 "to break away from hundreds of years of academic tradition, renaming lecturers 'assistant professors', senior lecturers and readers 'associate professors' while still calling professors 'professors'.
 The radical move will horrify those who believe the "professor" title should be reserved for an academic elite."
 Nottingham has a mixture of the standard UK system, and the system at Warwick, with both lecturers and assistant professors.
 At Reading, job advertisements and academic staff web pages use the title associate professor, but the ordinances of the university make no reference to these titles.
 They address only procedures for conferring the traditional UK academic ranks.